eceelango/BIT--VSD-FPGA-Mini-Maze/README.md

 # BIT--VSD-FPGA-Mini-Maze
 VSD FPGA Based Maze Solving Robot Design and Development.
-# 🚀 VSDSquadron FPGA Mini (FM) - FSM FPGA Design Flow
+# 🚀 VSDSquadron FPGA Mini (FM)

-This document provides an overview of the **VSDSquadron FPGA Mini (FM)** board and details the usage of essential commands in the FSM (Finite State Machine) FPGA design flow.
+This document provides an overview of the **VSDSquadron FPGA Mini (FM)** board and details the usage of essential commands in the Maze Development.

 ---